Longtime Trojan coach will assume new role in her ninth year on USC staff.

 Trojans look to extend win streak over rival to nine meets.

-Catherine Vogt, a former top-flight distance swimmer who has coached at both the collegiate and national levels, is in her eighth year as an assistant men's and women's swim coach at USC and is also one of the top open water coaches in the country, including at the national level.
+Catherine Vogt, a former top-flight distance swimmer who has coached at both the collegiate and national levels, is in her ninth year at USC and in her first season as the Trojans' associate head coach.
+A mainstay on Troy's men's and women's staff for almost a decade, she is also one of the top open water coaches in the country with Olympic and World Championship experience.
 She came to Troy after three years as an assistant coach at her alma mater, North Carolina (2005-2008).

-In September of 2015, Vogt was named the open water head coach for the 2016 U.S. Olympic Swimming Team.
-She served as USA's open water head coach for the 2015 FINA World Championships, her third such stint.
+Vogt then served as USA's open water head coach for the 2015 FINA World Championships, her third such stint.
 She also was the head coach for the Americans at the 2013 and 2009 World Championships.
 In 2015, she led Team USA to the open water team world title.
 There, the U.S. won three medals and posted 11 top-10 finishes throughout the open water competition.

 In 2014, USC continued its strong success.
 The women's team finished fifth at the NCAAs to become one of only three teams to post five straight top 7 finishes while the men's squad took eighth.
 Each team producing nine All-Americans.
 Quintero won his first NCAA title in the 500y free, took second in the 200y free, third in the 100y free and then led USC to a victory in the 800y free relay, its first title in the race since 2002.
 Luca Spinazzola (100y back) and Dimitri Colupaev (200y free) were also finalists.
 Quintero won two Pac-12 titles (200y and 500y free) and led USC to wins in the 400y and 800y free relays.
 Kasey Carlson led USC at the women's NCAAs with three top 6 finishes, including a second in the 50y free while Stina Gardell was a two-time finalist.
 Carlson won the 50y free at the Pac-12s and she and Gardell each posted three top 4 finishes while then-freshman Chenault had three top 7s.